 One of our most important functions as Property Managers is to regularly inspect the rental property and keep accurate and detailed records of the state of the dwelling and its surrounds.
 By making regular inspections we can ensure that the property is being looked after and that all the terms and conditions of the Tenancy Agreement are being met.
 It is also an opportunity for us to pick up any warning signals that all may not be well with the tenancy and to nip any potential problems in the bud.
 In addition inspections give the owners an overall ‘picture’ of developing maintenance or repair needs so that they can plan and budget for their implementation well in advance.

 The frequency of inspections is determined in consultation with the owner and is set out in our appointment agreement.
-The Residential Tenancies Act does not permit more than one inspection per month; however we believe that three inspections per year are quite sufficient in most cases.
+The Residential Tenancies Act does not permit more than one inspection per month; however we believe that three or four inspections per year are quite sufficient in most cases however, this number is quite often determined by your insurance policy.
 Under our ‘Fully Comprehensive Scheme’ we automatically conduct three to four inspections per year at no extra charge to the owner.
 Under our ‘Standard Scheme’ the frequency of inspections has to be pre-agreed and we make a charge for each inspection.
 Quite often owners request only one inspection per year but we feel that this level is far too low for effective monitoring purposes.
 Many insurance policies will stipulate that inspections are to be carried out at Three monthly intervals so please check with your Insurance provider.

 The vast majority of properties that we manage are unfurnished and contain minimal landlord chattels such as carpets, blinds, drapes, curtains and curtain rods, electric lights and fittings, electric stove, washing line, and letter box.
 All of these chattels are included in our inspection reports so that we can keep track of them during our regular inspections.